Towards Ontology-driven development with derived data, process, object, and message models.

 Model Type

-FIBO is a domain ontology and upper ontology.
-Most FIBO classes don’t have Data Properties.
-Hence the FIBO is a conceptual model.
-The ontologist scopes a subset of the FIBO, add data properties and create an operational ontology for deployment on an RDF (triple) store.
+FIBO is a domain and upper ontology.
+Most FIBO classes don’t have Data Properties, making it a conceptual model.
+The ontologist

 A conceptual model is a representation of a system, made of the composition of concepts which are used to help people know, understand, or simulate a subject the model represents.

-Derived from FIBO, FIB-DM is mainly an entity-level data model.
-FIB-DM has few attributes and no primary keys.
+FIB-DM, derived from FIBO, is mainly an entity-level data model with few attributes and no primary keys.

 For modeling tools that support conceptual data models, we release FIB-DM as CDM.
 Other modeling tools can import FIB-DM as a Logical Data Model (LDM).

 Like the reference ontology, the Financial Industry Business Data Model is for bankers and investment managers.
-It is a tool for logical data modelers to facilitate joint scoping, refinement and attribution with project stakeholders and domain experts.
-This primary use case has essential consideration for an enterprise model and the way FIBO transforms into FIB-DM.
+It is a tool for logical data modelers to facilitate joint scoping, refinement, and attribution with project stakeholders and domain experts.
+This primary use case is essential for an enterprise model and how FIBO transforms into FIB-DM.

 Data modelers then apply appropriate denormalization and generate physical data models.